Skip to content

 It is around 11 o'clock on Sunday evening.
 Jlin taps a rattling beat in the air with her index fingers.
 When the relentlessly sucking bass kicks in, she accompanies it with an elbow down.
 Her grin from ear to ear is met with cheers from the audience.
 Le Guess Who?
 2016 (hereafter LGW) is coming to an end, but that's what these...

-The family vibe of 'Le Guess Who?': As if an older cousin has you in tow
+The family vibe of 'Le Guess Who?': Like having an older cousin in tow

 Festival Le Guess Who? in Utrecht is on the eve of its tenth edition.
 From 10 to 13 November, more than a hundred artists will take possession of every conceivable place in the city of Dom where you can perform with good grace.
 They come from far and wide, just like the visitors.
 Expect the unexpected, with the whole family?
 Is that...